 Whenever I listen to Broken Wings by Mr Mister, I have this vision of a warm sunny Saturday afternoon in 1994, drenched in vivid colours.
 Little did I know that aesthetic had already existed a decade before thanks to Hiroshi Nagai.

-The Japanese painter started his career in King Terry’s studio and made a name for himself in the early 80s.
+The Japanese painter grew up in Tokushima Prefecture and started his career in King Terry’s studio and made a name for himself in the early 80s.
 His depictions of West Coast America during the 50s worked wonders during Japan’s economic boom from the 80s.
 There was also a new genre to tie it all together: City Pop.

 The easiest way to explain City Pop is to imagine soft rock meeting soft pop with sunshine and swimming pools.
 And sprinkle a bit of the 80s as a garnish.
 Metaphors aside, the genre was very popular in Japan and Nagai’s poolside paintings were the perfect visual aid.